GeoHuangQ/USESM/README.md

 >>
 >>  "distance": the distance of population movements within and between sub-regions

+- R0_pd_out: The minimum and maximum values of R0
+- den_poi_factors_out: Weights of different POI densities
+- expose_out: Incubation period
+- poi_flow_factors_out: the weight of POI densities and Human mobility

 # Data sharing

+- The epidemiological data (CSV)
 The epidemiological data were obtained from the government website of Beijing.

+- Human mobility data
 We purchased the Mobile phone signaling data (May 5 to June 30, 2020) from the service provider (China Mobile).
 Our data purchase agreement with China Mobile prohibits us from sharing these data with third parties, but interested parties can contact China Mobile to make the same data purchase.
-All data has been approved by the ethics board.

 **Contact**: HuangQiang; huangq@lreis.ac.cn